bp82125/vietid-extractor-server/README.md

 # Vietnamese ID Card Information Extractor (Server)

-This repository contains the backend implementation for the Vietnamese ID Card Information Extractor, handling image processing, data extraction, and result storage.
+Vietnamese ID Card Information Extractor is a project that focuses on extracting key information, such as the ID number, name, and address, from images of the front side of Vietnamese ID cards.
+This repository contains the backend implementation for the project, handling image processing, data extraction, and result storage.

 Check out: [Vietnamese ID Card Information Extractor (Client)](https://github.com/bp82125/vietid-extractor-client)